objectiv/objectiv.io/docs/docs/tracking/browser/api-reference/general/getOrMakeTracker.md

 Internally uses [compareTrackerConfig](/tracking/browser/api-reference/common/compareTrackerConfigs.md) to determine configuration equality.

-## Throws
+### Tracker configuration collisions
-Error.
-If the given Tracker ID exists in [TrackerRepository](/tracking/browser/api-reference/core/TrackerRepository.md) but its configuration doesn't match the given one.
+An error will be logged if the given Tracker ID exists in [TrackerRepository](/tracking/browser/api-reference/core/TrackerRepository.md) but its configuration doesn't match the given one.

+This usually means that `getOrMakeTracker` is unstable and has been called multiple times with different configurations.

+When this happens, the new configuration will be ignored and the existing Tracker instance will be returned.

 <br/>